AlternateFire/NKWebsite/README.md

 - Vite

 # Experience
-This was a small project originally started in 2024, continued on to 2025 due to changes in priority.
+This was a small project originally started in 2024, I ended up working on it more on 2025 due to changes in priority.
 I wanted to explore Typescript React mainly.